 <This information is also broken up into topic segments followed by the title of the particular point of interest. e.g., start-up, water type, ect...>

 It's as easy as filling up and plugging in.
-(If your fountain does not start at all, please see below at #10 for Pump Priming/Trouble shooting.)
+(The great majority of the time it's that easy, but if your fountain does not start at all after a little and its not your outlet, please see below at #10 for Pump Priming/Trouble shooting.)

 WATER and WATER TYPES:

 <Protec is an animal friendly product.
-Whatever treatment you decide to use for your fountain (if pets are a relevant concern) please read the labels and make sure the product is "animal friendly" and/or safe for pets, so they are not hurt by any undesired chemicals.>
+Whatever treatment you decide to use for your fountain (CPA art not for pet/human drinking use) if pets are a relevant concern please read the labels and make sure the product is "animal friendly" and/or safe for pets, so they are not hurt by any undesired chemicals.>

 <The "2-3 month" time frame of rinsing it out is optional and a good guideline to follow, but depending on where you set your fountain and how often its run (along with other varying things, such as water type used) you can rinse and add water as you feel is necessary.
 (At the least keep your pump under water, and do not let it run dry as this can burn out your pump motor!)
 The estimate of "rinsing time" and chosen "water type" will not hurt your fountain but can decrease or increase the running/operating costs of it.>

 3) With regular tap water use, the same method as described above in R.O.
 Water/Bottled Drinking Water can be used, but you may need to rinse it more often.
 Water quality can vary across the country.
 So while using Protec in tap can work very well, I recommend avoiding it entirely and not using tap water at all - if possible - and this will keep your fountain looking prettiest.